 Small business is a tough gig whichever way you cut the corporate cake.
 Competition is fierce, margins are slim, loyal clientele are hard to find and harder to keep, red tape is burdensome, and good staff are hard to come by.
 That’s why it’s important to get some of the business basics right, just to stay in the game.

-Here are seven fundamental mistakes associated with MSME (micro, small, medium enterprise) failures that I have identified over the 25 years I’ve worked with financially distressed businesses.
+Here are seven fundamental mistakes associated with MSME (micro, small, medium enterprise) failures that I have identified over the 3 decades I’ve worked with financially distressed businesses.

 Unfortunately for many MSMEs, capital reserves typically don’t go beyond the $1 or $2 capital contribution on initial startup.
 It tends stay that way throughout the life of the business.
 If the business is conceived on credit, and payable lead receivables, this can leave the cash cycle “always playing catch up”.
 This can become a major issue should a significant event such as a major bad debt or unforeseen sunk cost occurs, and if its considerable enough it can cause solvency issues.
 In fact, if there are no capital reserves or other sources of capital to call upon, endemic insolvency can manifest.
 It is typically the case that when capital is needed most, it is hardest to secure, and such obstacles are often greatest for micro and small businesses; all the more reason to watch the business’s pennies closely and to regularly plan for that rainy day.